 - Maintain separate file of Elevation Certificates as well has posting them online - Maintain copies of Flood Insurance Rate Maps (FIRM) and provide information to residents, surveyors, real-estate agents and title companies.
 Upon request I prepare electronic maps showing the requested property and the FIRM flood hazard zones.
 Township Committee adopted the new FIRMs and they became effective October 5, 2017. - An annual outreach is sent to all residents in the Township with their tax bills and to lenders, insurance agents and real estate offices.
-These are mailed in July.
+These are mailed in August.
 This information is also posted on the Township's website. - The public library in Petersburg and Strathmere maintain FEMA publications regarding flood protection. - When people call or email the Township information is provided to them on their FIRM zone and requirements for flood insurance.
 A log is maintained of the number of contacts that are made and the information that is requested and provided.

 These activities will be continued for next year.
-Between September 2017 and August 2018 there were nine new buildings constructed, replaced and/or raised in the Special Flood Hazard Area and none were for substantial damage properties.
+Between September 2019 and August 2020 there were three new buildings constructed and five buildings that were replaced and/or raised in the Special Flood Hazard Area and none were for substantial damage properties.
 There were no substantial improvement projects during this period.

 The Township worked with the Coastal Coalition to develop a Program for Public Information in accordance with the 2017 CRS Coordinators Manual.
-This was submitted approved by FEMA in 2018.
-This update will be incorporated in the 2018 Master Plan Re-examination and will be presented to the Upper Township Committee.
+This will be submitted to FEMA in September 2020.
+This update will be incorporated in the upcoming All Hazard Mitigation Plan and UT Floodplain Management Plan and will be presented to the Upper Township Committee.
 It will be distributed to the local press and made available to the public and online.